boucaron/randomstuff/SolarStudy.md

 ### Middle Garden

 The Middle Garden setup shares similarities with the Power Shed configuration.
 It can feature either one or two rows of panels, adhering to the same specifications.
-The orientation and performance characteristics remain consistent, with the added benefit of an earlier startup when compared to the Power Shed setup.
+The orientation and performance characteristics remain consistent, with the added benefit of a slightly earlier startup when compared to the Power Shed setup.
 Despite the potential advantages of bifacial panels, they are excluded from consideration due to their elevated cost and minimal power gain, which fails to justify the investment.

 In instances where the inverter possesses sufficient capacity, a viable strategy involves placing only panels, the MPPT controller, and the battery.
 This approach leads to cost savings and reduces nighttime power consumption associated with an additional inverter.
 However, this method might lead to a slightly amplified overproduction during the summer months.

+From a cost point of view, just putting a few pillars and beams, it is slightly more cost effective than the Power shed if the main purpose is to provide power.

 ### House Roof